 Q10 or QH – is one better than the other?

-The scientists also used ubiquinone in the KiSel-10 study (International Journal of Cardiology, 2013), where Q10 combined with selenium improved quality of life in old but healthy men and women from Sweden
+- The scientists also used ubiquinone in the KiSel-10 study (International Journal of Cardiology, 2013), where Q10 combined with selenium improved quality of life in older, healthy men and women

-In fact, nearly all the existing studies that show an effect with Q10 supplementation are conducted with ubiquinone (regular Q10), which means that this form of Q10 is the best documented
+- In fact, most of the existing studies that show an effect with Q10 supplementation are conducted with ubiquinone (regular Q10), which means that this form of Q10 has the best documentation

 The Ubiquinol Test